nastassia-martin/api-testing/README.md

 Therefore types must be modified to reflect this - a new type whcih contains status & product arr.
 Note the products service must be updated.

+TODO on Thursday 22/03
+✅create CreateOrder
+✅ tests for orders (2/3)
+_ further tests for products

+TODO on Friday 23/03
+- update order type to make sure i can pass in ID to to getOrder()
+- tidy up order types, chaos!
+- test to return created order
+_further tests for products & orders